mylofi/local-vault/README.md

 * `data` (string): holds the encrypted data, in base64 encoding

-**NOTE:** This local-vault object is *not* something your code should retrieve or modify in any way, directly.
+**WARNING:** This local-vault object is *not* something your code should directly retrieve or modify in any way.
 Instead, you'll use the methods on the vault-instance, as described in the next section.

 ## Setting up a local vault instance

 The vault-instance, created from a `connect()` call, exposes a simple API (`get()`, `set()`, etc) for managing key-value style data access.
 Encryption and key-management is all handled automatically while interacting with this vault-instance.

-To setup a new vault-instance (using the IDB storage type):
+To setup a new vault-instance (e.g., using the IDB storage type):

 ```js
 import "@lo-fi/local-vault/adapter-idb";